 Sample Employment Contracts

 If you are directly employing your support workers and looking for sample employment contracts, please contact WAiS.
 We have text employment contract samples for casual employees and part time/full time employees.
-Or, click here to find them on our website.
 Please note: these are for employers and employees who fall under the WA State Industrial Relations system.

 WAiS has been working in partnership with UWA, as part of a research project developing ‘Comic Contracts’.
 This project is being overseen by UWA Professor Camilla Baasch Andersen.
 The idea of Comic Contracts is to use images, or even comic strips, in legal contracts to make them easier to understand and more inviting to people to read.
 These Comic Contracts have attracted interest all over the world, in the business and corporate sectors.
 Needless to say, this is actually a very challenging idea to many lawyers!
 The research project has been sponsored by a variety of organisations, including an international engineering company.